PixieSR/devops_test_rickmortyapp/readme.md

 # Then curl using <node_port> and minikube IP

-## Notes
+## 📝 Note:

-    - The provided endpoints are running on a basic Flask development server.
+-The provided endpoints are running on a basic Flask development server.
 For production, consider using a more robust WSGI server like Gunicorn or uWSGI.
 - The filtered character data is retrieved on-demand from the "Rick and Morty" API, so response times will depend on API latency.
 - If any changes are made to the code or requirements, remember to rebuild the Docker image and redeploy to update the running instance.